 Raltegravir may cause other side effects.
 Call your doctor if you have any unusual problems while taking this medication.

-What should I know about STORAGE and DISPOSAL of this medication?
+What should I know about storage and disposal of this medication?

-What should I know about STORAGE and DISPOSAL of this medication?
+What should I know about storage and disposal of this medication?

 Keep this medication in the container it came in, tightly closed, and out of reach of children.
 Store it at room temperature and away from excess heat and moisture (not in the bathroom).
 Do not remove the desiccant (small packet included with the tablets to absorb moisture) from your bottle.

-It is important to keep all medication out of sight and reach of children as many containers (such as weekly pill minders and those for eye drops, creams, patches, and inhalers) are not child-resistant and young children can open them easily.
-To protect young children from poisoning, always lock safety caps and immediately place the medication in a safe location – one that is up and away and out of their sight and reach. http://www.upandaway.org
+Keep all medication out of sight and reach of children as many containers are not child-resistant.
+Always lock safety caps.
+Place the medication in a safe location – one that is up and away and out of their sight and reach. https://www.upandaway.org

-Unneeded medications should be disposed of in special ways to ensure that pets, children, and other people cannot consume them.
-However, you should not flush this medication down the toilet.
-Instead, the best way to dispose of your medication is through a medicine take-back program.
-Talk to your pharmacist or contact your local garbage/recycling department to learn about take-back programs in your community.
-See the FDA's Safe Disposal of Medicines website (http://goo.gl/c4Rm4p) for more information if you do not have access to a take-back program.
+Dispose of unneeded medications in a way so that pets, children, and other people cannot take them.
+Do not flush this medication down the toilet.
+Use a medicine take-back program.
+Talk to your pharmacist about take-back programs in your community.
+Visit the FDA's Safe Disposal of Medicines website https://goo.gl/c4Rm4p for more information.

-What OTHER INFORMATION should I know?
+What other information should I know?

-What OTHER INFORMATION should I know?
+What other information should I know?

 Keep all appointments with your doctor and the laboratory while taking raltegravir.
 Your doctor will order certain lab tests to check your body's response to raltegravir.

+Do not let anyone else take your medication.
 Ask your pharmacist any questions you have about refilling your prescription.

-It is important for you to keep a written list of all of the prescription and nonprescription (over-the-counter) medicines you are taking, as well as any products such as vitamins, minerals, or other dietary supplements.
-You should bring this list with you each time you visit a doctor or if you are admitted to a hospital.
-It is also important information to carry with you in case of emergencies.
+Keep a written list of all of the prescription and nonprescription (over-the-counter) medicines, vitamins, minerals, and dietary supplements you are taking.
+Bring this list with you each time you visit a doctor or if you are admitted to the hospital.
+You should carry the list with you in case of emergencies.

-Brand Name(s): Isentress®, Isentress® HD
+• Isentress® HD

 This information does not replace the advice of a doctor.
 Ignite Healthwise, LLC, disclaims any warranty or liability for your use of this information.
 Your use of this information means that you agree to the Terms of Use.
 Learn how we develop our content.